eou-it/SSB9-plugins-banner_core/README.md

 As described in the code comments above, URLs may be protected with a special 'ROLE_DETERMINED_DYNAMICALLY' role.
 A custom 'role voter' is configured by banner-core that will, when a URL is protected by this special role, determine authorization based upon the formControllerMap.
 Specifically, if a user has ANY roles corresponding to the Banner Classic Form identified in the formControllerMap for the current request, the user is granted access.
 (Note: Any roles ending with '_CONNECT' are excluded, and are not used to grant access.)

-####Configuring RESTful API Support
+###Configuring RESTful API Security
-RESTful API support requires the use of the open source '[restful-api](https://github.com/restfulapi/restful-api)' plugin developed by Ellucian.
+RESTful API support should be added by using the open source '[restful-api](http://grails.org/plugin/restful-api)' ([GitHub](https://github.com/restfulapi/restful-api)) plugin developed by Ellucian.
 Please see the restful-api plugin's [README](https://github.com/restfulapi/restful-api/blob/master/README.md) for general intallation and configuration instructions.

-In addition, when using the restful-api plugin along with banner-core, the 'banner-restful-api-support' plugin should also be installed as an in-place plugin (and Git submodule) of the application.
+In addition, when using the restful-api plugin along with banner-core, the 'banner-restful-api-support' plugin should be installed as an in-place plugin (and Git submodule) of the application.
 Please see the banner-restful-api-support plugin's README.md for additional configuration instructions.

-####Self Service Banner Security
+###Self Service Banner Security
 banner-core blurs the lines somewhat with respect to administrative and self service Banner.
 An application using banner-core may be configured to support either administrative users or self service users, or both, within the same instance.

 To enable self service, you must set the following configuration.